 Every smart SEO knows that page loading speed is one of the most important ranking factors out there.
 And, with the increased amount of digital content (including voice) online, the faster your site load will be a determining ranking factor in the future.

-According to a study conducted by Backinko, websites that have simple, easily digestible chunks of content ranks better on first pages of SERPs.
+According to a study conducted by Backinko, websites that have simple, easily digestible chunks of content rank better on the first pages of SERPs.
 The same study also found out that Google (and, in extension, search engines) favored web pages with low loading times.

 ● Use long-tail SEO